lgmorand/minihack-cosmos-vector/docs/workshop.md

 This file is both used to retrieve and store the necessary environment variables for both the PowerShell script and the vector search application APIs.
 It's the easiest way to prepopulate your resource information.
 The file is used to store the environment variables for your vCore-based Azure Cosmos DB for MongoDB and Azure OpenAI account.

-If you already have an existing Resource Group, a vCore-based Azure Cosmos DB for MongoDB account, or an Azure OpenAI account that you would like to use, just fill in those values in the .env file and set the skip create option for that resource to **true**.
-By default, the *create-azure-resources.ps1* script uses this file to retrieve the necessary environment variables.
-The *create-azure-resources.ps1* script populates the environment variables with default values if not specified in the .env file.
+*create-azure-resources.ps1* script populates the environment variables with default values if not specified in the .env file.

 ### Use the create-azure-resources.ps1 script

-If you aren't using existing resources, or you aren't creating them through the Azure portal, this script creates the necessary Azure resources for this lab.
+This script creates the necessary Azure resources for this lab.
 It gives you the flexibility to create some or all of the resources required for this lab.
 You can either run the script as is or modify it to suit your needs.
 The resources created by the script include:

 - a Resource Group
 - vCore-based Azure Cosmos DB for MongoDB account